Actinopterygii (ray-finned fishes) > Gonorynchiformes

 Environment: milieu / climate zone / depth range / distribution range

 Freshwater; benthopelagic.
 Tropical

-Africa: only known from the type locality Rio Cubal and streams in the Serra da Chela mountains (part of the Cubal and possibly also Coroca River drainages) in Angola (Ref.
+Africa: Rio Cubal (Bero River tributary) and streams in the Serra da Chela mountains (part of the Bero and possibly also Coroca River drainages) in Angola (Ref.
 11970).

 Size / Weight / Age

 Maturity: Lm ? range ? - ? cm